Care for KidMin Volunteers at Your Church

 1. Strong as Samson-ite

-If your volunteers arrive with arm loads of supplies, give them this back-saving tip.
+If your volunteers arrive with armloads of supplies, give them this back-saving tip.
 Use a portable luggage cart wheel rack to transport curriculum, craft supplies, puppets, and whatever else they’re carrying.
 This also saves on the number of trips volunteers have to make from their car to the classroom.

 2. Meeting Maker

 Before your next teacher-training meeting, cut a large piece of foam core into several puzzle pieces.
 Give each teacher a puzzle piece to take home and decorate to represent him- or herself.
-Teachers may color the piece, write a poem on it, or glue on pictures.
+Teachers can color the piece, write a poem on it, or glue on pictures.

 At your next meeting, have volunteers bring back their puzzle piece.
 Give teachers time to each explain their piece.
 Then put the puzzle together.
 This is a visual display of how all the pieces of your team fit together effectively.